Here is a list of questions and answers. But we are always ready to answer your questions.

 Who currently uses MediaSpecs?

 MediaSpecs is used by media professionals at advertising agencies, media agencies, advertisers and PR agencies.
 These professionals include communication managers, media managers, marketing managers, media planners, account managers and PR managers.
-Several colleges also have a MediaSpecs subscription.
-Click here for our full client list.
+Several colleges, research agencies and media companies also have a subscription.

 How is the database kept up-to-date?

 - Publishers and sales houses submit their changes on a daily basis, and these are processed in MediaSpecs immediately